 - Quantifiable harm caused by your illness.
 Our clients often miss work due to the severity of their illnesses.
 Many people can experience a relapse of their symptoms, which causes them to miss even more work.
 A lawsuit allows you to seek compensation for lost wages, medical bills, emotional distress, and other damages.

-Cyclospora attorney Ryan Osterholm has represented more clients in recent, large-scale Cyclospora outbreaks than any other attorney in the U.S. Ryan filed the first lawsuit in the Cooper’s Hawk Cyclospora outbreak and has represented the majority of the people sickened in the recent outbreaks linked to McDonald’s salad and Del Monte veggie trays.
-Call Ryan now at 1-888-377-8900.
+Cyclospora attorneys on the Pritzker Hageman food safety legal team have represented more clients in recent, large-scale Cyclospora outbreaks than any other attorneys in the U.S. Pritzker Hageman food safety lawyers filed the first lawsuit in the Cooper’s Hawk Cyclospora outbreak and has represented the majority of the people sickened in the recent outbreaks linked to McDonald’s salad and Del Monte veggie trays.
+Call our food poisoning lawyers now at 1-888-377-8900.

 Cyclospora Outbreaks Linked to Produce